mspimenta/mspimenta/README.md

 - 👋 Hi, I’m @mspimenta
 - 👀 I’m interested in programming and music.
-- 🌱 I’m currently learning front-end development and plan to move on to back-end.
+- 🌱 I’m currently learning front-end development and plan to move on to back-end, wanting to be fullstack developer.
 - 💞️ I’m looking to collaborate on building a strong portfolio for a programming opportunity, whether it's an internship or junior developer position.
 - 📫 How to reach me: +55 (35) 99768-7799
 - 😄 Pronouns: He/Him